George Foster Pierce

 George Foster Pierce (1811–1884) was an American bishop of the Methodist Episcopal Church, South who served as the first president of Wesleyan College (then known as Georgia Female College) and was also president of Emory University (then known as Emory College).

 Birth and family

-Pierce was born on 3 February 1811 in Greene County, Georgia.
-He was the son of the Rev. Lovick Pierce, a pastor and a chaplain in the War of 1812.
+Pierce was the son of the Rev. Lovick Pierce, a pastor and a chaplain in the War of 1812.
+Lovick and his wife Ann were living at the home of Ann's father, Colonel George Foster, in Greene County, Georgia, when George Foster Pierce was born on Feb.
+3, 1811.

 Rev. Lovick Pierce was the brother of Rev. Reddick Pierce.
 Both brothers were well known within the southern Methodist circuit; though, Lovick and his son George were perhaps the more famous.
 The elder brother Reddick had a daughter, Sarah, who in turn (after marrying an Alexander McKinnon) had a son, which she name Robert George Pierce McKinnon.
 Robert George Pierce McKinnon, named after his mother's cousin, in turn was a Methodist minister (and subsequently, baptist, as employment demands dictated); though, his fame was localized within the area of Eastman, Georgia.